vitorjaguat/react-notes/README.md

 Use the **lazy** function and the **Suspense** component (from 'react'), we can download some components on demand.

+In React-Router 6.4, we must remember to pass the `meta` object to the loader function whenever implementing lazy-loading to a dynamic path.

 Other tools for optimizing the building process and, after that, the production, are **React.memo()** and **useCallback** [here](#reactmemo-usecallback--usememo).

+EXAMPLE REACT-ROUTER 5
+_repo react-max-21-deploy_

 ```js
 import React, { Suspense } from 'react';